Siemens Desiro: United States

 The Sprinter hybrid rail system employs VT642 Desiro diesel units.
-It serves Northern San Diego County, California, United States between Oceanside and Escondido along a 35 km railway line.
+It serves Northern San Diego County, California, United States between Escondido and Oceanside along a 35 km railway line.
 Twelve married pairs were delivered in August 2006 to the operator North County Transit District (NCTD).
-Service began on March 9, 2008, serving fifteen stations along the 22 mile right of way.
+Service began on 9 March 2008, serving fifteen stations along the 22-mile right of way.

 Mountain Rail, one of two competing coalitions bidding on a large portion of FasTracks in Denver, appeared to be proposing a Siemens Desiro ML derived vehicle that is Federal Railroad Administration compliant.
 Both EMU and DMU units would have been used for the Northwest Corridor, North Metro Corridor and Gold Line.
 Electric traction was eventually chosen for the project.